 Did You Know…?

-California community colleges train 80% of firefighters, law enforcement personnel, and emergency medical technicians.
-Source: California Community College Chancellor's Office.
+80% of firefighters, law enforcement personnel, and EMTs are credentialed at community colleges.
+Source: Community College League of California.

 The Administration of Justice Associate Degree and the Certificate curriculum is designed to prepare students for employment in entry-level and advanced positions in the public and private sectors.

 The program prepares students for positions such as police officer, deputy sheriff, state or federal patrol and investigative officer, correctional aide, security specialist, community service officer, police cadet, and reserve officer, as well as manager and supervisor in these individual fields.
 Placement may depend on job availability and the successful completion of an entrance examination.

 Review a sample listing of Courses in this area of study.
 Review academic requirements in the Catalog and in the Curriculum Guides.
 All students are encouraged to meet with a counselor to review academic program requirements and/or have questions answered.